M-o-a-T/moat/doc/spec_control.rst

 * 3: take over

-  If this bit is clear and the client already has a console connection, it will reply with an error.
+  If this bit is clear and there already is an established connection on this endpoint, the client will reply with an error.

 * 4: reliable transmission

   If this bit is clear, messages are not protected.

-A client may
+  Unprotected channels do not transmit or receive Message Flow data.

+  Channel setup APIs *must* use a tri-state flag to explicitly allow unprotected messages (yes / no / on-client-request).
+The default must be *no*.
+Clients and servers, on the other hand, must not unilaterally reject unprotected channels unless doing so would compromise real-world safety.

 * 5: cancel